Meet Our Team

 Kathleen earned a Bachelor’s of Science in Cognitive and Behavioral Neuroscience at Villanova University in 2017.
 At Villanova, she studied the cognitive architecture and neural bases of human memory in the Cognitive Neuroscience of Memory Lab.
 Kathleen worked as the Lab Manager in the CoPsyN Sleep Lab.
-She is currently a first year student in UCLA's Interdepartmental Neuroscience PhD program
+She is currently a graduate student in UCLA's Interdepartmental Neuroscience PhD program.

 Clara Lee, BA

 Clara graduated from Washington University in St. Louis where she majored in Psychological & Brain Sciences and minored in Computer Science.
 As an undergrad she was a research assistant in Dr. Tom Rodebaugh’s Anxiety and Psychotherapy Lab.
 She is currrently working as a UX research deisgner.